waltterir/waltterir/README.md

 ## Hi 👋

-Im Waltteri and I study Business Information Technology at Satakunta University of Applied Sciences.
+I'm Waltteri and I study Business Information Technology at Satakunta University of Applied Sciences.

-I’m interested in software development and working towards a career in the field !
+I'm interested in software development and working towards a career in the field !

 <!--
 **waltterir/waltterir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.